Siteimprove/alfa/docs/guides/debugging.md

 Since we run into the Github repo, it is very easy to test with an older version of Alfa.
 As long as only the `scratches` directory has been changed, just `git checkout vX.Y.Z` will go back to any version (`yarn install` and `yarn build` need to be rerun).
 This makes it easy to check when a breaking change has been introduced.
 Be wary that by going back too far in time, the `scratches/page.ts` script itself might break if it's using more modern constructions…

+Travelling back in time to find when a change occurred can also be automated with [`git bisect`](https://git-scm.com/docs/git-bisect).

 In case of regression, or change of behavior, finding the precise version where it was introduced and then searching for cues in the [Changelog](../../CHANGELOG.md) is often a good way to narrow dowrn the possible cause.

 ## Finding an element